 Wet combing

-There are three problems with this method:
+There are some downsides with this method:

 Battery-powered combs